View Contact Info

-The Board of Registrars of Voters consists of three (3) persons appointed for three (3) year terms by the Board of Selectmen, with one (1) member appointed each year as prescribed in Chapter 51, Section 15, of the Massachusetts General Laws.
+The Board of Registrars consists of three (3) persons appointed for three (3) year terms by the Board of Selectmen, with one (1) member appointed each year as prescribed in Chapter 51, Section 15, of the Massachusetts General Laws.
 The fourth member of the Board is the elected Town Clerk.
 As nearly as possible, the members of the board shall represent the two leading political parties.
 The town clerk need not be enrolled in a political party.
-The current members are:

 Hanover Voter Registration

 Residents may register at the Board of Registrars’ Office or Town Clerk’s Office any weekday during business hours.
 Special voter registration hours are provided twenty (20) days before any election or Town Meeting.
-At that time, the hours are 8 AM to 8 PM.
+At that time, the hours are 8:00 AM to 8:00 PM.
 Residents may also register at any Registry of Motor Vehicles Office.
-Mail-In Voter Registration forms may be obtained online at www.sec.state.ma.us.
+Mail-in Voter Registration forms may be obtained online at www.sec.state.ma.us.